imoans/simulation_of_precipitated_particle_with_mirror_force/documents/about_simulation.md

 # about simulation code
 ## equation of motion
-Equation of motion using in this simulation is as below.
+Equation of motion in this simulation is as below.

 ![equation_of_motion](../images/equation_of_motion.png)

 ## parameters
-Parameters using in this simulation is as below
+Parameters in this simulation is as below

 |parameter|value|
 |:--:|:--:|